 Visual novels, a somewhat niche genre that's like the game equivalent of a choose-your-own-adventure book, are a bit like buses.
 You wait for ages for a good one, and then several come along at once.
 Over the space of a few weeks, we've had/will have online-RPG-missing-brother hunt Period Cube, hardboiled detective drama The Silver Case and of course, the samurai-centric old-timey Japanese saga Hakuoki: Kyoto Winds.
 Marking the umpteenth iteration of the original Hakuoki game, Hakuoki: Kyoto Winds is a romantic visual novel which centres around the antics of the Shinsengumi, a group of samurais loyal to the ruling Shogunate family.
-Kyoto Winds adds a whole host of extra characters, scenes and story segments, including six new romancable bachelors to get to know, making it feel more of a Hakuoki 1.5 than anything.
+Kyoto Winds - and it's upcoming sequel Edo Blossoms - are effectively two parts of the same whole, adding a whole host of extra characters, scenes and story segments, including six new romancable bachelors to get to know, making it feel more of a Hakuoki 1.5 than anything.
 It's not quite the sequel we're all pining for, but a worthy redo at any rate.

 Hakuoki centres around Chizuru Yukimura, a young woman who heads to the rough town of 1860s Kyoto in search of her missing father.
 Dressed as a boy to avoid undue suspicion, she soon finds herself privy to a grisly murder, committed by none other than the Shinsengumi, who are supposedly sworn samurai protectors of the peace.
 Imprisoned by the organisation in order to keep her silence, she soon comes to think of them as her friends as they help her search for her father, as she in turn uncovers the deepest, darkest and murkiest secrets of the Shinsengumi in the process - including what exactly she witnessed that one fateful night.
 What follows is a gripping tale of samurais, demons and betrayal, all set against a backdrop of political unrest in a changing world that threatens to make the Japanese tradition of the samurai obsolete.